 I haven’t read Girard since I was a child, but this seems not entirely false.
 Neither is it entirely true.

-It was obvious to me, even when I was a child, that Girard’s theory of mimetic desire was itself an example of mimesis, his response to Freud’s theory of the Oedipus complex.
+It was obvious to me, even when I was a child, that Girard’s theory of mimetic desire is itself an example of mimesis, his response to Freud’s theory of the Oedipus complex.
 Both describe a triangular relationship between two males and a female, archetypically the nuclear family of father, mother and son.

 In Freud’s version, mother and infant son are one.
 The infant sees no distinction between his body and his mother’s, until he becomes aware of his father as his rival for her.
 Then, and only then, does the infant become aware of himself as a separate individual – separate from his mother, who belongs to his father.